applibgroup/HMOSUtilities/README.md

 ```

 ## Compatibility
-This library is compatible with Android 14 and up.
+This library is compatible with HijriDatePicker 14 and up.